kaede0e/lingonberry_genomics/3_vaccinium_phylogeny.md

 Alternativey, phylogenetic estimation usingn maximum likelihood ([PHYML](https://github.com/stephaneguindon/phyml)) seems to produce a robust tree, but might need a fossil calibration which I don't have. \
 Once alignments data is compiled, [IQTREE](http://www.iqtree.org/doc/Concordance-Factor) should be good to make a phylogenetic tree.

+### What can I do with the Orthofinder results?
+Species_Tree/SpeciesTree_rooted.txt provides the overall species tree inferred from the whole sets of gene tree. \
+The STAG support value (at the node, looks like boostrap value but is not) represents the proportion of gene trees that supports this node topology.
+It is cocnsidered more robust than the conventional bootstrap support values. \
+Gene_Trees/OG000XXXX_tree.txt provides individual gene tree for each orthogroup. \
+- If I can pick a gene I'm interested in, I should pull out the specific gene tree and see if the pattern matches the species tree, or supported by the earlier works.
+If I search up in "Arabidopsis thaliana" "one2one" in the Eggnog_mapper output, I can get a rough sense of orthologous matches in model organisms, but not all genes are there in the Orthofinder output.
+I need to know which genes to search up. \

 ### gene evolution in Vaccinium species
 It would be interesting to investigate further into specific gene evolution within this genus; considering the diverse morphology and biochemical applications. \
 Transcripts and chemical properties are generally available for many Vaccinium berries. \